| No of people | Price per person |

 The Places Nepal team’s guide Anil led us with kindness and lifted spirits during tough weather.
 Porters Phurba and Dawa moved fast with backpacks, making the trek easier.
 I’m immensely grateful for their hard work and friendliness.

 Guide Sunil made sure all trekkers felt comfortable at every point.
-Porters Raju and Mingma not only carried bags but lifted our moods with warm smiles and Nepali songs around the campfires.
+Porters Raju and Mingma not only carried bags but lifted our moods with warm smiles and Nepali songs around the heating fireplace.
 Their kindness left a lasting impression.

 Our Everest guide Raj navigated the tricky parts with ease and shared profound cultural insights.
 Porters led by Nima worked tirelessly, inspiring our whole group with their spirit.
 Places Nepal Treks connected us deeply to Nepal’s heart.